carroll-tech/data-project-example/infrastructure/networking/README.md

 | `project` | GCP project ID to deploy resources within | From your Google Cloud Console |
 | `github_username` | GitHub username that owns the repository | Your GitHub username |

+## Organization IAP Access

+This module now supports Identity-Aware Proxy (IAP) access for GitHub organization repositories.
+The following changes have been implemented:

+- IAP is now enabled by default for projects that are part of a GCP organization
+- GitHub organization OAuth integration for authentication
+- Role-based access control based on GitHub repository roles:
+  - READ access to the repository grants access to the root domain (data-project-example.net)
+  - WRITE access grants additional permissions for managing applications
+  - ADMIN access provides full administrative control

 ### GitHub Organization OAuth Setup

 To obtain the GitHub OAuth credentials needed for IAP authentication with a GitHub organization: